 You’ll never again lay hands on a credit card, mortgage or lease agreement, but for the desperately indebted and socially brass-balled, defaulting on your student loans presents a viable option.

 Getting started on this plan is straightforward enough: Just ignore your payments.
 First, you’ll get letters from your lender politely asking that you pony up the 30/60/90-days past-due lump of cash in question.
 Pay these no mind, as you will do with all correspondence marked “Sallie Mae”.
 In fact, develop a habit of ignoring all mail, because it’s about to become one of your principle occupations.

 After your loan holder has exhausted its capacity for polite indignation, you’ll start getting menacing letters from a collection agency.
 Expect these at a rate of two to three per day.
 Each collection agency has its own special sauce of bureaucratic finger cracking, but whatever your circumstances, pressure will be forthcoming from some unusual sources.

-I’ve heard of collection agencies sending financial death threats to the parents of loan holders, debt collectors coming to the doors of unsuspecting defaulters in the guise of Mormon missionaries, and multiple accounts of collections agencies performing a specialized bait-and-switch in which you open the door to a UPS deliveryman expecting to receive something you ordered online, and instead find a demand for more cash.
+I’ve heard of collection agencies sending financial death threats to the parents of loan holders, debt collectors coming to the doors of unsuspecting defaulters in the guise of Mormon missionaries and multiple accounts of collections agencies performing a specialised bait-and-switch in which you open the door to a UPS deliveryman expecting to receive something you ordered online, and instead find a demand for more cash.

-So, if you’re willing buy all your clothes secondhand and commit to dealing with inhuman amounts of stress, go ahead and default, you fiscally irresponsible renegade.
+So, if you’re willing to buy all your clothes second-hand and commit to dealing with inhuman amounts of stress, go ahead and default, you fiscally irresponsible renegade.